fbohz/fbohz.github.io/_posts/2020-10-27-technical_interviewing_tips.markdown

 ## *The Flow*: Follow It and You Will Cruise the Interview.

-As you follow the flow below, sometimes we'll refer to my previous blog and the example coding challenge.
-So refer to it you need a refresher.
+As you follow the flow below, refer to [this video](https://www.youtube.com/watch?v=4UWDyJq8jZg&t=7s) for an example coding challenge.

 **Ask Questions**